 Discount.
 A lower P/E ratio than its peers can signify a less expensive stock or lower growth expectations.

 TXN is trading at a significant discount to its peers.

 Discount.
 The P/CF ratio, a stock’s price divided by the company's cash flow from operations, is useful for comparing companies with different capital requirements or financing structures.

 TXN is trading at a discount to its peers.

-TXN is trading at a valuation on par to its peers.
+TXN is trading at a valuation on par with its peers.

 Premium.
 The PEG ratio is the stock’s P/E divided by the consensus estimate of long-term earnings growth.
 Faster growth can justify higher price multiples.

-TXN trades at a premium to its peers.
+TXN trades at a significant premium to its peers.

 Premium.
 A higher price-to-book ratio makes a stock less attractive to investors seeking stocks with lower market values per dollar of equity on the balance sheet.